-A Higher Level of Training All teaching license degree programs cover much of the same material, including classroom managements, elementary and/or secondary school curriculum, the psychology of learning, teaching methods, and so on.
-But a master's degree program allows you the opportunity to broaden your area of study --becoming certified to teach at the elementary and secondary level, for example, or to add a focus like becoming a reading specialist or being certified to teach English as a Second Language.
-Such diversification makes you a more attractive candidate to potential employers.
+All teaching degree programs cover much of the same material, including classroom management, elementary and/or secondary school curriculum, the psychology of learning, teaching methods, and so on.
+But a master's degree program allows you the opportunity to broaden your area of study -- to learn how to teach at the elementary and secondary level, for example, or to add a focus like "reading specialist" or teaching English as a Second Language.
+Such diversification may make you a more attractive candidate to potential employers.